• arrow_back Home

 Woke.exe Crashed: Gaming Media’s Mirror of Projection

 The following article reflects the author's opinions and interpretations based on publicly available information and recordings.
 All individuals mentioned are encouraged to clarify or respond.
 Please do not harass anyone mentioned in this article for any reason.
-The Culture War Reloaded: Gaming's New Battlefront Welcome to ground zero of the gaming culture war—where pixels meet politics and everyone’s pointing fingers through cracked mirrors.
+The Culture War Reloaded: Gaming's New Battlefront Welcome to ground zero of the gaming culture war - where pixels meet politics and everyone’s pointing fingers through cracked mirrors.
 In one corner, we’ve got ex-legacy media dinosaurs and DEI activists like Sweet Baby Inc., clutching pearls while playing gatekeeper.
 In the other?Developers, players, and creators just trying to make cool sh*t without pandering to woke ideologies and not checking twelve and a half identity boxes.From moral panic over “the wrong kind of representation” to journalists screaming victim while they plan harassment in questionable Discord servers, the hypocrisy is getting harder to ignore.
-Let's takes a flamethrower to the […]
+Let's takes a flamethrower […]

 What Happened with Pokemon Go Why is It Dead